6 Best Hiking Sandals in 2024

 Finding the best hiking sandal can be a drag considering the many options available.
 But having the basic know-how of what hiking sandals are all about would make a whole lot of difference.

-To help you narrow down the choice, we have reviewed 20+ hiking sandals and selected the best ones.
+To help you narrow down the choice, we have tested hiking sandals out on the trails and in our lab and selected the best ones.
 Open or closed-toe, water-ready, minimalist - whatever your preferences are, we’ve got a top pick in different categories.

 Also, see the guide section to learn a few expert tips on choosing the best hiking sandal for your purpose.